Matteo1Colella/NSDS/Evaluation Labs/Lab 1/README.md

     - Consumer N: GroupA

 ### Observations
 - The number of partitions should be higher or equal to the number of consumers in the same group.
-If the number of consumers exceeds the number of partition, the exceeding ones are useless
+If the number of consumers exceeds the number of partitions, the exceeding ones are useless
+- "GroupA" is just an example. we can use any group name we want, as long as it's the same for each consumer.

 ## Exercise 2